 On September 23, as the country held its breath, a grand jury assembled in Louisville, Kentucky, handed down its decision on the killing of Breonna Taylor.
 Attorney General Daniel Cameron announced that only one of the officers present when Taylor was shot to death would be indicted on criminal charges.
 And the charges for that officer, Brett Hankison, were for wanton endangerment — for recklessly firing his weapon into surrounding apartments.
-The officers whose bullets actually hit Taylor, Cosgrove and Mattingly, could not be charged, he said, because their actions were justified under Kentucky’s self-defense laws.
+The officers whose bullets actually hit Taylor, Myles Cosgrove and Jonathan Mattingly, could not be charged, he said, because their actions were justified under Kentucky’s self-defense laws.
 “And the grand jury agreed,” Cameron repeated more than once during his press conference.

 Days later, in an extraordinary move, a member of the grand jury filed a motion to unseal records of the proceedings and requested to be able to speak freely about the case, “so that the truth may prevail.”
 The juror accused Cameron of “using the grand jurors as a shield to deflect accountability and responsibility.”

 Some records were made public on October 2.
 And now, after another member of the jury sued the AG, all members of the panel have been granted the right to speak publicly.
 One juror has said that the grand jury explicitly asked about additional charges for the officers and was told that “there would be none because the prosecutors didn’t feel they could make them stick.”
 Another has called the proceedings “criminal.”
 Will any of it matter?
 Here’s what we understand, for now, about the grand jury in Breonna Taylor’s case:

 Why did a grand-jury member sue the attorney general?